Medically reviewed by Drugs.com. Last updated on Mar 21, 2023.

 Patients with cardiac tamponade can have low blood pressure and shortness of breath.
 Patients with constrictive pericarditis also can have breathing difficulties, together with edema (swelling) of the ankles, legs and abdomen.

 Your doctor will review your medical history.
-He or she will specifically want to know if you have any history of:
+He or she will specifically want to know if you have:

 Your doctor also will ask you to describe your chest pain, including its location, what triggers it (cough, swallowing, deep breath), how long it lasts and what relieves it.
 He or she will ask about other symptoms especially fever, joint aches and any new rash.